A true quantum leap

 The World’s Most Advanced Quantum Computer

 Our quantum cores use lasers pointed at individual atoms to perform longer, more sophisticated calculations with fewer errors than any quantum computer yet built.
-In 2019, leading companies will start investigating real-world problems in chemistry, medicine, finance, logistics, and more using our systems.
+In 2019, leading companies began investigating real-world problems in chemistry, medicine, finance, logistics, and more using our systems.

 >60 two-qubit gates